python-rope/pylsp-rope/README.md

 ### Inline

 This refactoring works by triggering a CodeAction when the cursor is on a resolvable Python identifier.

+### Method to method object

+This refactoring works when the cursor is on a function definition.

 ## Caveat